PeterC-alfaisal/Likelihood/README.md

 (2020) Evidence-Based Statistics, Wiley](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119549833)
 [Amazon.co.uk](https://www.amazon.co.uk/Evidence-Based-Statistics-Introduction-Evidential-Statistical/dp/1119549809/)

-In jamovi the .jmo module can be sideloaded, and will appear among the other modules.
+In jamovi the **.jmo** file can be sideloaded, and the module will appear among the other modules.
-Example jamovi analyses with data, from the book, are given in the **Test Data Analyses** folder.
+Example jamovi analyses with data from the book are given in the **Test Data Analyses** folder.

 I would be interested in feedback <pcahusac@alfaisal.edu>          Peter Cahusac